Meet Our Staff

 - Richard P. Fitzgibbons, M.D.

 - Karen Rumore, L.S.W., M.S.W.

 - Carolyn W. DeFer

-He is a consultant to the International Forgiveness Institute's research projects of addressing excessive anger in elemenatary and middle school children in Belfast, N. Ireland and in central city Milwaukee with Robert Enright, Ph.D., Univeristy of Wisconsin, 2002 - the present, www.forgiveness-institute.org.
+He is a consultant to the International Forgiveness Institute's research projects of addressing excessive anger through forgiveness education and therapy programs in elementary, middle and high school youth in Belfast, N. Ireland, in central city Milwaukee and other countries with Robert Enright, Ph.D., University of Wisconsin.

 Neal is a master's level licensed social worker.
 He also holds a master's degree in Pastoral Ministry from Immaculate Conception Seminary at Seton Hall University.
 He received certificate training in family therapy from the Multicultural Family Institute of New Jersey.

 Over the past fourteen years Neal has provided therapy for individuals, couples, and families throughout northern New Jersey and the Southeastern Pennsylvania.
 He recently expanded the scope of his clinical practice to individuals and families coping with life threatening illness and issues of bereavement through his affiliation with the Abramson Cancer Center at the University of Pennsylvania.